Types of ASIC cards

 Visitor Identification Card

 A visitor identification card (VIC) can be issued to a person, if the person needs to enter a secure area of a security controlled airport for a lawful purpose.
-The person must give the VIC issuer a written statement of the reasons why the person needs to enter the secure area.

 A VIC holder must display a VIC when in a secure area of a security controlled airport and must be supervised by a holder of a valid ASIC while in a secure area.